 Don’t tell me that I’m not making enough money and I need to make more.
 Don’t tell me that my work isn’t perfect and I need to spend more time doing research.
-Don’t tell me that I’m not spending enough time and effort on my work because I am!
+Lastly, don’t tell me that I’m not spending enough time and effort on my work because I am!

 I know what to do.

 Stop pretending like you are helping me to achieve my goals when you are not.
-You are just making me more stressed and anxious from your incessant wanting.
+You are just making me more stressed and anxious about your incessant wanting.

 I also realize some of my goals were set by you, not me.
-You want me to be someone special, significant and rich.
-It seems innocently constructive, but you can’t fool me anymore.
+You want me to be someone special, significant, and rich.
+It seems innocently constructive, but you cannot fool me anymore.
 I can see through all your tricks.
 I know you are secretly making me feel like not good enough with myself and with what I have right now.

 Stop making me believe that everything isn’t enough.

 Everything is perfect as it is.
 I’m not going to be busy just because you tell me to.
-And stop measuring my self worth according to what I have.
+And stop measuring my self-worth according to what I have.
 You don’t get to decide how much I’m worth.
-I’m the one who decide that.
+I’m the one who decides that.